Trond240/idea_box/README.md

 * The site is a useful tool for users who would like to keep track of their Ideas and make future notes, flag favorite ideas by clicking the starred icon, and deleting unwanted ideas.

-* Users will have two inout feilds with the labels of title and body for creating the ideas.
+* Users will have two input feilds with the labels of title and body for creating the ideas.

 * Once input feilds are filled out the user can click the save button which will creat an instance of an idea card.(multiple cards can be created)